luphieanza/tldr/pages/osx/basicommands.md

 `cd [directory]`

-- mv or elongation move will rename or move files depending on the usage:
+-Mv or elongation move will rename or move files depending on the usage:

 `mv [file1] [file2]`

-- Copying a file to another name or to another folder:
+- Copy a file to another name or to another folder:

 `cp [file] [direction]`